Upgrade Your Vacuum Table

 - Minimal setup, maximum confidence

-Choose this when you want to stop thinking about workholding altogether.
+Choose this when you want to stop thinking about workholding and focus on machining.

 If you already use vacuum workholding, a quick application check can save you time, trial-and-error, and unnecessary upgrades.

-Tell us your material, thickness, and machine size — we'll recommend the right grid vacuum table for your setup.
+Tell us your material, thickness, and machine size — we will recommend the right grid vacuum table for your setup.

 No obligation.
 No hard sell.
 Just a clear recommendation.